VAT

 1.1.1 Registration Conditions

-Article 10 registration is applicable to taxable persons whose annual turnover exceeds the specified entry thresholds (below).
+Article 10 registration is applicable to taxable persons whose annual turnover exceeds the specified €35,000 per annum threshold.
 Those persons registered under Article 10 must charge VAT on their taxable supplies of goods and/or services.
 Additionally, persons carrying out mixed supplies must also register under Article 10.
 Taxable persons registered under Article 10 may reclaim input VAT incurred during their taxable activities.

 1.1.2 Compliance Requirements